dpwinter/qsample/README.md

 As an example, let’s sample the logical error rates of an error-corrected quantum state teleportation protocol.
-We define the teleportation circuit `teleport` which sends the state the first qubit is in, here $|0\rangle$, to the third qubit.
+We define the teleportation circuit `teleport` which sends the state of the first qubit, here $|0\rangle$, to the third qubit.
+Additionally, we want to use measurements of first and second qubit at the end of the circuit to drive a correction on qubit 3 before we measure it.

 ``` python
 teleport = qs.Circuit([{"init": {0, 1, 2}},